box/box-python-sdk-gen/docs/integration_mappings.md

 ### Arguments

 - integration_mapping_id `str`
-  - An ID of an integration mapping
+  - An ID of an integration mapping Example: "11235432"
-  - Used as `integration_mapping_id` in path `path` of the API call
-- headers `DeleteIntegrationMappingSlackByIdHeadersArg`
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns